First Orban product sold to customer: a stereo synthesizer sold to WOR-FM, New York.

 The New Orban Optimod-PC 1101 begins shipping.
 Optimod-PC's three on-board Freescale DSP56367 DSP chips provide a loud, consistent sound to the consumer by performing stereo enhancement, automatic gain control (AGC), equalization, multiband gain control, peak-level control, and subjective loudness control.

 CRL Systems, Inc. ceases operations March 5th, 2009.

-Orban products are now owned and marketed by Nabro Able LLC a Arizona Limited Liability Company.
+Orban products are now owned and marketed by Orban USA, Inc. an Arizona Corporation.

 Orban introduces new flagship FM processor, the Orban Optimod-FM 8600.
 Featuring versatile five-band and two-band processing for both analog FM transmission and digital media, the 8600 provides the industry's most consistent sound, track-to-track and source-to-source.

 The new Orban Optimod-FM 5500 replaces the 2300 and 5300 models, putting coveted five-band and two-band Optimod processing into a single rack unit package.

 Orban begins shipping Optimod-TV 8685 for 5.1 and 7.1 Surround Sound.
 The 8685 features Optimod-quality two-band and five-band audio processing for surround sound broadcasting and netcasting.